bhaaskara/InterviewQA/kubernetes_QA.md

 # updating a password in secret will affect in POD/Deployment ?
 # How to dynamically update the password in secret ?
-# how to roll back deployment ?
+# How to roll back deployment ?
 https://www.youtube.com/watch?v=kFv6c00iEjY

-# whats the reason for pod eviction ?
+# Whats the reason for pod eviction ?
 Due to lack of resources on the node.
 `kubelet` can reclaim the starved resource by failing one or more pods. if evicted pod managed by a deployment, the deployment creates another pod to be scheduled by k8s.

-# how your monitoring your cluster
+# How your monitoring your cluster
 using prometheus and grafana
 > for application monitoring you need prometheus exporters
 > for example prometheus exporter for kafka, prometheus exporter for linux